rajatmodi62/rajatmodi62.github.io/assets/failure.md

       - read bernstein's problem on motor control.
 Dude is facing the same issue.
     - dude said will reach out if vision guys need : basically slang for you're rejected :-)..ok chill bro...

-time to pack bags, move to india, help out my old dad, play some cards with him, and eat good food.
+time to pack bags, move to india, help out my old dad, play some cards with him, and eat good food. glomfather will be eternally unemployed. geez.

----